-If your business is experiencing hardship, Section 49 of the Local Government Finance Act 1988 currently allows us the discretion to reduce or waive business rates, by granting hardship relief.
+If your business is experiencing hardship, we have the discretion to reduce or waive business rates, by granting hardship relief.

 Central Government only gives us back 36% of the relief that we grant under this scheme, the remaining 64% of the cost of this scheme falls directly on our local council tax payers.